-Learn how to make lemon curd from scratch.
+Learn how to make the best lemon curd from scratch with this easy recipe.
 This recipe for lemon curd makes about 2 cups, from freshly squeezed lemon juice, egg yolks, sugar, and butter, without any thickeners or gelatin.

 Lemon curd is made from a simple list of ingredients, specifically:

-- freshly squeezed lemon juice—store-bought lemon juice sold in bottles is not a good baking substitution for lemon juice in this recipe
+- fresh lemons—the flavour of lemon curd is superior if you use freshly squeezed lemon juice and lemon zest.
+Store-bought lemon juice sold in bottles is not a good baking substitution for lemon juice in this recipe.

 - egg yolks or whole eggs—these help thicken the curd and provide body.
 The yolks contribute to the bright yellow colour, making it look less creamy